jbsolutions2008/Awesome/README.md

 This starter uses generic text in several places both for descriptions and file names.
 This needs to be updated to match project naming.
 Some known replacements:

 	1. composer.json : update project name, details, URL, etc

+# Note

+Currently we have push the code for react native version 0.72.14.
+We are working on to upgrade react native vesrion 0.74.1, but we are facing some issue so we will resolve it and push the latest code in the new repository.